Meet the Firm

 Before forming the firm in 2008, Mr. Skinner was a shareholder with a 30+ lawyer firm located in Birmingham, Alabama, where he practiced in the areas of real estate law and title insurance, general civil litigation, defense of workers compensation claims, and defense of Federal Black Lung claims.
 Mr. Skinner is a 1990 graduate of the University of Alabama with a B.S. in Commerce and Business Administration with a Major in Real Estate, and he is a 1993 graduate of Cumberland School of Law at Samford University.
 Mr. Skinner was admitted to the Alabama State Bar in 1993.

 In 2013, Lt.
 Colonel Skinner deployed to Southwest Asia where he served in Kuwait and Qatar in support of Operation Enduring Freedom.
 Mr. Skinner is a resident of Mountain Brook, Alabama, but he has also spent over 45 years coming to his family’s home on Lookout Mountain in Mentone, Alabama.
-Mr. Skinner is active in his community where, among other things, he served as the President of the St. Francis Xavier Catholic Church Pastoral Council, worked with the Boy Scouts of America as Cubmaster of Cub Scout Pack 63 and Assistant Scoutmaster at Boy Scout Troop 28, served as a board member of SCI of Alabama, Inc., a conservation organization, and currently serves as the Chapter President of the Birmingham Chapter and Secretary of the state Board of Directors of the Coastal Conservation Association of Alabama, Inc.
+Mr. Skinner is active in his community where, among other things, he served as the President of the St. Francis Xavier Catholic Church Pastoral Council, worked with the Boy Scouts of America as Cubmaster of Cub Scout Pack 63 and Assistant Scoutmaster at Boy Scout Troop 28, served as a board member of SCI of Alabama, Inc., a conservation organization, and formerly served as the Chapter President of the Birmingham Chapter and Secretary of the state Board of Directors of the Coastal Conservation Association of Alabama, Inc.